 Exposure: Full sun

-Start indoors in late January to early February under bright lights.
+Start indoors in late winter, four to six weeks before the last frost date.
+Keep seedlings under bright lights.

-Sow 2 seeds per pot, 5mm (¼”) deep.
+Sow two seeds per pot, 5mm (¼”) deep.
 Keep moist in a warm place until seeds germinate in 10 to 21 days.
 Transplant seedlings into the garden 2 weeks after the last average frost date for your area.
-Artichokes need a cool period (250 hours) below 10°C (50°F) to induce flowering, but will not survive hard frost.
+Artichokes need a cool period (250 hours — approximately 10 to 11 days) below 10°C (50°F) to induce flowering in the first year, but will not survive hard frost.
 Space plants 1m (3′) apart.
 Seeds can also be germinated between damp sheets of paper towel.

 Ideal pH: 5.6-6.6.
 Select a sunny, sheltered location with well-draining soil.
-Dig in lots of compost or rotted manure and add half to 1 cup of complete organic fertilizer per plant.
+Dig in lots of compost or rotted manure and add 1/2 to 1 cup of complete organic fertilizer per plant.
 On the coast, with protective mulch, these plants may overwinter.
-In late October cut back to 15cm (6″) tall, and mulch well with straw, soil, leaves, or burlap, to keep the roots from freezing.
-Uncover in April.
+Approximately two weeks before the last frost date (or if hard frost is forecast) cut the plants back to 15cm (6″) tall, and mulch well with straw, soil, leaves, or burlap, to keep the roots from freezing.
+Uncover after the last frost date.

 In optimum conditions at least 70% of seeds will germinate.
 Usual seed life: 1 year.